What is counselling?

 • A counselling contract, also known as a counselling agreement, is a written document that sets out how and counsellor and client will work together.
 This will include practical information, such as the date and time of the sessions, as well as information about boundaries within counselling, such as the limits of confidentiality.
 The contract is also a working document and can be referred back to, and updated, at any point during counselling sessions.
 The purpose of a contract is to ensure that both the counsellor and client are clear about how your counselling sessions will work.

 It is very important that you have access to the counselling contract and have plenty of time to read it and ask any questions you may have about it.
 Agreeing to and signing the contract, also known as contracting, must take place before any counselling work begins, so it is completed at the start of the first counselling session.
 A contract is usually shared ahead of the first session to ensure that you have time to see it beforehand and please don’t hesitate to ask about anything you are unsure about.
-You are also welcome to add to the contract, if you feel there is something you would like to share or agree before beginning counselling work with the counsellor, such as requesting a specific time for a Zoom link to sent, etc. A contract will usually refer to other policies that will be in place during your counselling sessions, such as the confidentiality policy and safeguarding policy.
-If you wish to find out more about these, the counsellor should be able to share copies of these with you.
+You are also welcome to add to the contract, if you feel there is something you would like to share or agree before beginning counselling.
+A contract will usually refer to other policies that will be in place during your counselling sessions, such as the confidentiality policy and safeguarding policy.
+If you wish to find out more about these policies, the counsellor should be able to share copies with you.

 Please see Counselling for more information about how a counselling agreement / contract fits within the process of starting counselling.